Chapter 17 : 16- Damaged Goods

 “Lucy, Luce, can I have a quick word?”
-Harry called into the Department office.
+Harry called into the brightly coloured Head’s office.

-“But I’m- oh all right then, Potter but it better be quick.
+“But I’m- oh all right then Potter but it better be quick.
 I’m not sure whether you’re aware but I have work of my own to get on with.”
-But as soon as she had left the Department and was facing Ron and Harry, the door behind her closed and Anthony taped the back of her head with his wand.
-Lucy hit the floor with dull thud.
+But as soon as she had left the office and was facing Ron and Harry in the corridor, the door behind her closed to reveal Anthony who taped the back of her head with his wand.
+At once Lucy hit the floor with dull thud as she fell unconscious.

 “You were supposed to catch her, Ron.”
-Anthony said looking through the keyhole of the door to the Department.
+Anthony said, looking through the keyhole of the door to the office opposite.
 “Someone could have heard that.”

 “I miss-timed it.”
 Ron shrugged, picking up Lucy’s wand.

 Before Anthony could retort, Harry said “Just keep an eye out.”
-And from the inside of his robes, he pulled out his Invisibility Cloak and placed it on the unconscious Lucy.
+And from the inside of his robes, he pulled out his Invisibility Cloak and used it to cover the unconscious Lucy.

 “Quick, someone’s coming.”
 Naomi warned quietly from the end of the corridor.
 “Terry’s gone to hold them off.”
 She looked at the place where Harry had just placed his cloak.
 “I still don’t get why you couldn’t have just called for her to come to your office.”

-“Thanks for the advice, May.”
+“Thanks for the advice May.”
 They heard Terry say in an unnaturally loud voice and as a short plump witch walked past them, they saw Terry from round the corner.
 “Hurry up.”
 Terry whispered.
 “I’ve kept one of the lift doors open.”
-And before he knew it, Harry, along with Ron, Naomi, Anthony and Terry, had forced themselves into the lift with the floating invisible Lucy, who was so tall they had to check that her head wasn’t in the way of the closing doors, a task which Ron was not enthusiastic about.
-As the lift went down, Terry, to the annoyance of other Ministry employees, kept taping the golden doors of the lift with his wand, forcing the lift not to stop until they reached the second floor.
+And before he knew it, Harry, along with Ron, Naomi, Anthony and Terry, had forced themselves into the lift with the floating invisible Lucy, who was so tall they had to check that her head wasn’t in the way of the closing doors, a task which Ron's only involvement included slamming the heavy golden gates of the lift repeatedly into her head until they shut properly.
+As the lift started its way down, Terry, to the annoyance of other Ministry employees, kept taping the golden doors of the lift with his wand, forcing the lift not to stop until they reached the third floor.

-“All clear.”
-Anthony said, peering out of the lift.
+“All clear,” Anthony said, peering out of the lift.
 “But hurry up.”
-And the five of them entered the Auror Department, Lucy floating in the middle of them and, just before they reached Harry’s office, Harry heard the rough voice of Lawrence Marsh.
+And the five of them entered the Auror Office, Lucy floating in the middle of them and, just before they reached Harry’s office, Harry heard the rough voice of Lawrence Marsh.

 “Keep guard.
 If anyone asks, I’m in a meeting.”
-Harry said to Naomi as he entered his office.
-She nodded and, as he closed the door behind her, Harry drew and pointed his wand at the door and muttered “Muffliato.
+Harry whispered to Naomi as he entered his office.
+She nodded and, as he closed the door behind her, Harry drew and pointed his wand at the door and muttered “Muffliato."

 Harry removed the cloak, stowed it back into his robes and levitated Lucy on to the chair opposite Harry’s desk chair.
 “Get ready.”
 Harry said to the other three who all had their wands out.
-Harry pointed his own wand at Lucy and said “Rennervate” And Lucy’s eye’s flickered open and seemed to focus on Harry.
+Harry pointed his own wand at Lucy, muttered “Rennervate” and Lucy’s eye’s flickered open, focusing almost immediately on Harry.

-She repeated loudly and Harry answered, calmly “If you just calm down and answer our questions, we will return your wand and let you go.”
+Looking her dead in the eye, Harry answered, very calmly “If you just calm down and answer our questions, we will return your wand and let you go.”

 “What?”
-Lucy asked a little quieter then her previous questions.
-Harry repeated the question and Lucy stared at Harry.
-She then started looking around and, for the first time it seemed, noticed that there were three other Aurors, all of whom had their own wands out.
+Lucy retorted a little quieter than her previous questions.
+Harry repeated the enquiry and Lucy stared at Harry, bemused.
+She then started looking around and, for the first time it seemed, noticed that there were three other Aurors surrounding her, all of whom had their own wands out.
 “What is going on?”
 Lucy asked with a combination of anger and for the first time, fear.

 “Harry, you might want to speed this up.”
 Ron said and Harry knew what this meant.

 “Lucy,” Harry started and Lucy turned back to look Harry in the face.
-“I’m sorry, but I need to use Legilimency on you.”
+“I’m sorry, but I going to use Legilimency on you.”
 And as Harry, once again, raised his wand, Lucy seemed to splutter in an attempt to find something to say.
-“But- What- You- Why?”

 Harry searched through Lucy’s mind, images of her memories floating past Harry as he searched for the last time Lucy recalled being in the Ministry Archives.
 Although he could not find anything like Lucy being in the archives, he did however notice that many of her most recent memories seemed to be damaged.
 They kept switching from scene to scene, like someone constantly changing the channel on a television set.
 Harry looked into one of the damaged memories and found himself standing next to Lucy who was sitting at her desk, writing on a large roll of parchment.
-Suddenly, the door behind her started to creak open and, as Harry turned to see who it was, the image of the person became unclear and Harry couldn’t even make out whether the person was a boy or a girl.
+Suddenly, the door behind her started to creak open and, as Harry turned to see who it was, the image of the person became unclear, as though someone had smudged over their body to such an extent Harry couldn’t even make out whether the person was a man or a woman.

 “Ah, there you are-” But as Lucy said the name of the blurred character, a high pitched screeching noise stopped Harry from being able to hear it.
-“Have you finished the list of the latest illegal Portkeys, or do I have to finish it myself.
-Again.”
-And as Lucy finished, the memory blacked out and Harry was left in total darkness for a good few seconds until Harry once again found himself standing next to a sitting Lucy, who was continuing her work as if nothing happened.
+“Have you finished the list of the latest illegal Portkeys, or do I have to finish it myself… again.”
+Then, as Lucy finished, the memory blacked out and Harry was left in total darkness for a good few seconds until Harry once again found himself standing next to a sitting Lucy, who was continuing her work as if nothing happened.
 The door however, had been left open.

-Harry searched through the rest of the damaged memories and each of them showed the same kind of scene every time.
-Each time, Lucy is by herself in a corridor or in her office, a blurred out figure enters the scene, darkness and then Lucy is left off where she was last.
+Harry searched through the rest of the damaged memories despite each of them showing him the same kind of scene every time.
+Each time, Lucy is by herself in a corridor or in her office, a blurred out figure enters the scene, darkness and then Lucy is left off exactly where she was last.

-After witnessing the event for the fourth time, Harry decided to give up on trying to find anything new and left Lucy’s mind.
+After witnessing the event for the fifth time, Harry decided to give up on trying to find anything new and left Lucy’s mind.

-When Harry opened his eyes, Lucy was staring at him, holding her head as if she had just been hit with a Beater’s Bat.
+When Harry had lifted the charm, he found that Lucy was staring at him, holding her head as if she had just been hit with a Beater’s Bat.
 “What... what was that?”
 She said hesitantly.

 “We know they are a member of the Department of Magical Transportation.
 Lucy had been talking about work to them.”
 Harry stated.